 The article was about her experiences on Halloween, where she dressed up in a costume for work and posed as a psychic who gave people their fortune through rolling dice.
-In reality — she’s a prophetic healer, who does her work to advance God’s kingdom undercover.
-My friend happens to be on a mission to see if God can redeem some pretty ugly things that the enemy has polluted and corrupted.
+In reality, she’s a prophetic healer, who does her work to advance God’s kingdom undercover.
+My friend happens to be on a mission to see if God can redeem some things the enemy has polluted and corrupted.
 She believes He can do anything He wants.
-And that includes redeeming things like yoga, tarot cards, Halloween costumes and I dunno… maybe even Ouija boards.
-My friend believes that all these things have both the potential to be used for good and the potential to be used for evil.
-She thinks it’s all a matter of which source you’re operating under and since her source is Jesus, she goes about it with a lot of confidence.
+And that includes redeeming things like yoga, tarot cards, Halloween costumes, and I dunno… maybe even Ouija boards.
+My friend believes that all these things have both the potential to be used for good as well as evil.
+She thinks it’s a matter of which source you’re operating under, and since her source is Jesus, she goes about it with confidence.

 So she wrote this article about her experiences with this stuff.
 And some of the people who showed up to leave comments had a field day with it.
 That evening I was reading Blake Healy’s book The Veil when I ran across this little gem:

 “Without the Holy Spirit, anything can be perverted.
 With the Holy Spirit, anything can be redeemed.”

 My friend believes that God is in the redemption business and she believes He’s working through her to redeem everything the enemy has perverted.